bcross98/HotKeyz/README.md

 -Automate switching iron picks
--Add a function that checks if the computer has pyautogui and keyboard installed -Add sound detection for when a pick/sword/etc... breaks
+-Add a function that checks if the computer has pyautogui and keyboard installed -Add sound detection for when a pick/sword/etc... breaks -Instead of 'e' to fully exit, 'e' to back to the main menu